Homelessness in Our Community

 Programs and Services

 Medicine Hat has dedicated community partners, funded and non-funded agencies that support this work and ensure that everyone is working towards helping people on their journey home.
-The following programs received funding from the Community Based Organization and Community Entity for 2023 – 2024 (April 1st to March 31st) service delivery year:
+The following programs received funding from the Community Based Organization and Community Entity for 2024 – 2025 (April 1st to March 31st) service delivery year:

-Rapid Resolution serves individuals and families that are homeless or at imminent risk of becoming homeless who score 0-60 on the SPDAT and who do not require the duration or intensity of existing case management services through housing first programming.
+Rapid Resolution serves individuals and families that are homeless or at imminent risk of becoming homeless who score 0-60 on the SPDAT and who do not require the duration or intensity of existing case management services through housing with supports programming.
 The role of the Outreach Case Manager worker is to assist individuals to establish housing security through the provision of brief, client focused, direct hands on intervention and support.

 Housing loss prevention efforts focus on providing financial assistance for individuals and families who have a Notice to Vacate due to non-payment of rent for a one-month time period.
 The individual or family is required to have a verified 6+ month sustained rental history, do not require any case management or additional support services, and have explored other options for rental arrears payment.
 Payment for rental arrears shall be paid directly to the landlord and/or property management company.